SteveDoyle2/pyNastran/README.md

 Last year MSC provided a copy of MSC Nastran free of charge to help support the project.
 Since then, modern MSC Nastran support has been added.
-In addition, NX 64-bit and Optisruct support has been improved.
+In addition, NX 64-bit and OptiStruct support has been improved.

 The biggest new features are:
  - MSC 2020 support (including contact)